Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 9. Design Requirements and Metrics
 10. Appendix

+## Ethical Considerations for Studies
+- Participant Inclusion/Exclusion Criteria: in this first study, participants can consist entirely of other CPSC344 students.
+Please write down who you would have wanted to recruit in an ideal case.
+  - You can only recruit participants that are 19+, or 17+ if they are UBC students.
+- Modality: for this case, all studies will happen in-person during CPSC344 lectures next week.
+Should you need additional study participants, they would need to happen outside of class time.
+- Duration: for this case, your study should be around 30 minutes.
+- Data Collection and Storage: How will you collect and store data?
+Note that according to CPSC344’s ethics plan, data can never be collected or stored using online services hosted outside of Canada.
+That means:
+  - Only use your UBC email to receive consent forms.
+  - Questionnaires must be hosted through UBC Qualtrics.
+  - If screen-recording using Zoom, you must use a UBC Zoom account.
+    - You can email av.helpdesk@ubc.ca asking for access to UBC Zoom account WITH YOUR INSTRUCTOR IN CC
+  - Cloud data storage should only be done on UBC OneDrive.
+    - Automated transcription of audio is allowed, but only through UBC OneDrive’s built-in transcription software.
+   Explain clearly how you will follow these restrictions.

+You will also need to add these additional documents for your report:
+- [Consent form](https://docs.google.com/document/d/1U0UkV55jduFoAttqm8nHNbhiKKNKzOh4/edit?usp=sharing&ouid=108685589802336152892&rtpof=true&sd=true) (copy from template, edit to fit your study)
+- [Call for Participation](https://docs.google.com/document/d/1SP_V32lLen69X_9Oa16AGeZnZkW6xY3r/edit?usp=sharing&ouid=108685589802336152892&rtpof=true&sd=true) (copy from template, edit to fit your study)
+- [Adherence to 344 Ethics Protocol](https://docs.google.com/document/d/1xuNeaHFzao-en0kRA51Aiob6dK-S-Xc1c0-jaAkpa40/edit?usp=drive_link) (copy and ALL TEAM MEMBERS MUST SIGN)

 ## Submission

 Refer to the [course submission information page](course-submission-info.md) for the latest information on how to submit items for the course.